Note: this article was first written in 2016 but has been updated several times over the years, especially as things have changed and evolved.

 Which is why I wrote my own definition of fan theory.

 What is a fan theory?

-A fan theory is a form of contemporary critical theory, in which the audience analyzes the text and creates a new interpretation that explains “what really happened,” creating a separate narrative aside from or within the narrative.
+A fan theory is: a form of contemporary critical theory, in which the audience analyzes the text and creates a new interpretation that explains “what really happened,” creating a separate narrative aside from or within the narrative.

-This is what I’ve come up with.
+That’s the definition I’ve come up with.
 I don’t know if it’s perfect, but I think it says a lot.

 Now, more importantly, I’d like to explore both what makes a fan theory good and what makes a fan theory bad and what makes a fan theory not a fan theory.
 Part of this will include citing particularly good and bad fan theories.